Heimer Engineering℠ Explains

 Many home inspectors fail to look at the age of the circuit breaker panel as the cause of recent fires attributed to Federal Pacific Electric Stab-Lok circuit breaker panels.
 It is vital that the age and not just the manufacturer of the circuit breaker panels be assessed in determining the risk.
 Be careful of any home inspector who only looks only at the manufacturer when assessing a circuit breaker panel.
 A hazardous condition could be missed.

-Only a Licensed Electrician should open a circuit breaker because of the risks.
+Only a Licensed Electrician should open a circuit breaker.
 A Licensed Electrician can correct hazards created by opening electrical panels.
-Someone who is not a Licensed Electrician lacks the experience to deal with hazards.
 If a problem develops because of opening the panel, the Inspector is not in a position to resolve the problem.
 A responsible Home Inspector will not open electrical panels.

 Communities require electricians to be licensed, and prohibit anyone other than a Licensed Electrician from performing electrical work.
 (Exceptions are made for homeowners wiring their own home.)

-Heimer Engineering's℠ Licensed Engineers can determine the condition of the wiring by visual examination.
+Heimer Engineering's℠ Licensed Engineers determine the condition of the wiring by visual examination.
 The question is why do some Home Inspectors insist on opening the circuit breaker panel when it creates a hazard.
-Can't these Home Inspectors see the risks and hazards on the outside?
-Are these Home Inspectors missing wiring problems because of their narrow focus?

 During the inspection, the Heimer Engineering℠ examines, analyzes, and/or reports on (as appropriate based on the building):